 The Specialists Accreditation Board (SAB) determines the qualifications, experience and other conditions; as well as the training programmes which are to be recognised for registration as specialists under the Medical Registration Act.
 The duration of training for each specialty can be found on SAB website.

-All application details and information on the SingHealth CS Residency Track are available in our CS Residency Track brochure.
+All application details, and information on the SingHealth CS Residency Track are available here.

 The following websites contain comprehensive information on questions related to the Residency training system in Singapore:

 1. For general Information about Residency Training, roles and responsibilities of Sponsoring Institutions, click here.